Life Insurance: Crafting Your Legacy

 Let’s look at how we arrived at this figure of $825,000 worth of life insurance.
 The easiest place to start is with the debt that needs to be paid off: $20k on the cars plus $15k in student loans plus $100k for college funds totals $135k.
 The next step is a little tricky, but stay with me.
 We should determine how big of a pot of gold we need to generate $65,000 in income for the next 15 years.
 Using a conservative 5% rate of return for the life of that pot of gold, we calculate (using a present value calculator) that the lump sum needed is roughly $690,000. $690,000 added to the $135,000 equals $825,000.

 Not to leave Mom out, but she will need less life insurance than Dad.
 If we assume the family needs her income and would also like to pay off the debt and fund the college accounts, using similar assumptions as Dad, she will need about $400,000 of life insurance.
 Mom’s cost for this 20-year term policy will be around $22 a month.

 Of course, this is a bit of a simplified example, but I hope that it helps in understanding the needs of life insurance and illustrates not only how you calculate the amount, but also that premiums are probably less expensive than most people originally expect.

-Did you know that Penn Rise Advisors can help you determine the appropriate amount of life insurance and get you quotes from more than 20 different insurance companies for free?
-Give us a call today to learn more or click HERE to get a FREE quote.
+Penn Rise Advisors can help you determine the appropriate amount of life insurance and run quotes from more than 20 different insurance companies.
+Give us a call today to learn more or click HERE to receive quotes.